ChristopherSchultz/mirth-plugins/mfa-auth/README.md

     java-totp-1.0.jar

-You can find these libraries in Mirth Connect's server download, except for `java-totp-1.0.jar` which you will need to fetch from my `java-totp` repository here:
+You can find these libraries in Mirth Connect's server download, except for `java-totp-1.1.jar` which you will need to fetch from my `java-totp` repository here:
 [https://github.com/ChristopherSchultz/java-totp](https://github.com/ChristopherSchultz/java-totp)

+Once built, you will need to package the code artifacts, etc. into a ZIP file for installation into Mirth.

+To do this, you will need a code-signing certificate which you can generate yourself, or you can get one from a Certificate Authority of your choice.

+Put your certificate and private key into a file called `keystore.p12` in the mfs-auth/ directory and run this script:

+    $ bundle.sh

+Pull-requests including a script for bundling on Microsoft Windows or through Maven would be greatly appreciated.

+## Installation

+Simply upload the ZIP file containing the plug-in via the Mirth Connect administrator, or unzip the ZIP file into the `extensions/` directory on your Mirth server.